jianshu93/TurboANI/README.md

 </div>

 # TurboANI
-TurboANI is a super fast ANI estimation algorithm implemented in pure Rust:
+TurboANI is a super fast  Average Nucleotide Identity (or ANI) estimation algorithm implemented in pure Rust:

 The main algorithm flow: